 - EPID 897: Advanced Seminar in Cardiovascular Research (Gerardo Heiss)

 - EPID 742: Integrating Biomarkers in Population-Based Research (Stephanie Engel)

 - EPID 743: Genetic Epidemiology (Kari North)

 Core Faculty – Research Projects

-Dr. Misa Graf: Genetics of obesity and cardiovascular disease risk traits with an overarching goal of integrating our understanding of both genetic and environmental risk factors for disease, particularly among minority populations.
+Dr. Misa Graf is an assistant professor in epidemiology.
+Her research interests are in the genetics of obesity and cardiovascular disease risk traits with an overarching goal of integrating our understanding of both genetic and environmental risk factors for disease, particularly among minority populations.

 Dr. Laura Loehr: Atherosclerosis Risk in Communities Study (ARIC); Atrial Fibrillation Study; Hispanic Community Health Study-Study of Latinos.

 Dr. Anna Kucharska-Newton is a cardiovascular epidemiologist with interests in social determinants of health, subclinical cardiovascular disease, health services research especially in the context of heart failure, and vascular aging, the latter a topic which taps into her training as a connective tissue biochemist.
 Dr. Kucharska-Newton is an investigator with the Atherosclerosis Risk in Communities Study (ARIC); Comprehensive Post-Acute Stroke Services (COMPASS) study; and the Women’s Health Initiative (WHI).